 What will you do with the time you save?
 The new Port Mann Bridge is here.

-After eight years of planning and building, the new eight-lane Port Mann Bridge is open and - thanks in part to open road tolling with TReO - will make your drive faster, easier and more reliable.
+After over ten years of planning and building, the new 10-lane Port Mann Bridge is complete and - thanks in part to open road tolling with TReO - will make your drive faster, easier and more reliable.

 The former five-lane Port Mann Bridge was built in the early 1960s when the area's population was 800,000.
 Today, the bridge serves more than 800,000 vehicles in any given week.
 The bridge just wasn't able to accommodate the region's growth.
 In fact, the old Port Mann Bridge was congested up to 14 hours a day.
 Now, it's a whole new story.
 The new bridge easily accommodates the more than 2.2 million people who now call Metro Vancouver home - not to mention the additional 1 million expected over the next 30 years.
 All told, the benefits are far-reaching.

 In fact, here are some benefits at a glance.
 The project:

 - includes 37 kilometers of highway widening from Vancouver to Langley, eliminating the bottlenecks along the highway that currently tie up traffic

 - includes a series of interchange and overpass improvements designed to provide faster, safer travel to, from and over the highway